-to Western society's advancement.
-103 The severity of the dark aftermath of global exposure to asbestos was perhaps matched only by the glowing reputation it boasted before being sullied: "Seemingly blessed with useful attributes, such as softness, flexibility and resistance to fire, asbestos was once seen as the silk of a magical mineral world."
-The use of asbestos, 105 consisting of a number of minerals used for hundreds of years in manufacturing and construction, skyrocketed toward the end of the nineteenth and beginning of the twentieth centuries.
-106 The scientific community began publicizing the potential health hazards associated with asbestos as early as the 1930s.
-107 But cancer and other asbestos-related diseases only manifest in earnest after decades of exposure.
-108 Thus, the then-ubiquitous material's effects resulted in a flood of lawsuits by the 1970s.
-109
+Uses included being woven by the Ancient Greeks into handkerchiefs and being placed in schools, office buildings, and ships in the industrial era to guard against fires.
+Id.
+A popular French legend tells of Emperor Charlemagne lighting an asbestos tablecloth on fire to intimidate dinner guests.
+Id. at 71.
+And during World War II, the Central Intelligence Agency investigated rumors that the Germans were minerals used for hundreds of years in manufacturing and construction, skyrocketed toward the end of the nineteenth and beginning of the twentieth centuries.
+The scientific community began publicizing the potential health hazards associated with asbestos as early as the 1930s.
+But cancer and other asbestos-related diseases only manifest in earnest after decades of exposure.
+Thus, the then-ubiquitous material's effects resulted in a flood of lawsuits by the 1970s.
+Decade in the control of the scientific and the control of the

 In 1990, a report issued by the United States Judicial Conference Ad Hoc Committee on Asbestos Litigation determined that this flood of cases could only efficiently be managed through legislative reform at the federal level.
 While Congress did not undertake any such action, the federal judiciary, acting through the Judicial Panel on Multidistrict Litigation, transferred all filed asbestos cases not yet on trial to one district.
-111 Subsequent to this transfer and consolidation, the parties managed to enter into settlement negotiations.
-112
+Subsequent to this transfer and consolidation, the parties managed to enter into settlement negotiations.